 As I stared in the mirror, I couldn't bring myself to wish my own face away.
 And I would have had to wish my own face away in order to be white or even light.
 I do not have white features therefore I cannot do white skin, light skin, or lank straight hair and look "normal."
 I couldn't articulate that at 5 or 6 years old.
 But I could see it.

-I realized that I never actually looked in the mirror and wanted my face to change and neither did my brother; we just wanted what the white people had - easily made friends and acceptance.
+When my little brother went through the same wounding 4 or 5 years later, I realized that I never actually looked in the mirror and wanted my face to change and neither did my brother; we just wanted what the white people had - easily made friends and acceptance.

 I think it's easy to mistake these pains we get in relationship or due to lack of relationship for evidence that we are fundamentally unacceptable.
 I think most of us know this in our heads.